 Online business licences in the UAE’s mainland

 If you need to establish an online business in the UAE’s mainland, you have to apply through the Department of Economic Development (DED) in the respective emirate.
-All eTrade licences require the approval of Telecommunications and Digital Government Regulatory Authority also, which is in charge of regulating eCommerce framework and transactions in the UAE.
+All eTrade licences require the approval of Telecommunications and Digital Government Regulatory Authority also, which is in charge of regulating the eCommerce framework and transactions in the UAE.

 Dubai CommerCity (DCC) free zone